Kong/docs.konghq.com/src/gateway/kong-enterprise/consumer-groups/index.md

 You can remove a consumer from a group by accessing `/consumers` or `/consumer_groups`.
 The following steps use `/consumer_groups`.

-1. Check the `JL` consumer group for the consumer name:
+1. Check the `Gold` consumer group for the consumer name:

 {{ check_group1 | indent | replace: " </code>", "</code>" }}